stelzinga/MF/Management_Framework-Appendix.md

 3. It can be used for documents that require a short description of the JD.

 The Executive Summary should contain:
 1. One-liner setting out the overarching target of the Role.
-It can be expressed as a Mission, see [MGT: 99.Legend ### Mission].
+It can be expressed as a Mission, see [Management Framework ### Mission].
 2. Explanation of Run Goals including Routines with a reasonable level of detail.
 2. Description of the Change Goals and, specifically, how the Role contributes to them.